For how long should I be a postdoc - title

 How many years is a postdoctoral degree?

 I must disappoint you – there is no clear answer to this question.
 “How long is a postdoctoral degree” depends on your career goals, the job market, and your skills and expertise.
+To be very precise, I would not see a postdoc as a “post doctoral degree” but rather as your first work experience after your PhD.
 However, I can give you some guidance on what might be considered the minimum duration, a generally acceptable timeframe, and the maximum advisable length for a postdoctoral position.

 What is the shortest period possible?